Looking for a business opportunity, the Bottom Line for business is more favorable in Canada.

 - FAST lanes for pre-approved low-risk commercial traffic opened at Windsor-Detroit, Sarnia-Port Huron, and Fort Erie-Buffalo.

-- Automated permit ports, transponder identification systems and joint processing centres are being tested and deployed.
+- Automated permit ports, transponder identification systems, and joint processing centers are being tested and deployed.

 - Today, border wait times average less than 10 minutes, one of the most efficient systems in the world.

 Life Style Advantage

 World-class universities, a universally acclaimed health care system, clean, friendly cities, and spectacular scenery make Canada a great place to invest, work, live and raise a family.

 A Great Place to Live